lucascaleida/copilot-go/memory-bank/progress.md

 ### 2.4.
 Known Issues / Blockers (API Project)

--   **GitHub Actions Workflow Execution:** The first run of the workflow will be critical to catch any misconfigurations in secrets, paths, or Azure permissions not caught during CLI setup.
+-   **GitHub Actions Workflow Execution:** The next run of the workflow with the corrected ACR login will be important to monitor.
 -   **App Service Startup:** After deployment, the App Service needs to pull the Docker image and start the container.
 Logs in Azure App Service (Log stream) can help diagnose startup issues.

 ### 2.5.
 Evolution of Project Decisions (API Project)